mattsays/romm-android/README.md

 ## 📱 About

-RomM Android is a mobile companion app for [RomM](https://github.com/rommapp/romm), a beautiful, powerful, self-hosted ROM manager.
-This app allows you to browse, manage, and organize your retro gaming collection directly from your Android device.
+RomM Mobile is a mobile companion app for [RomM](https://github.com/rommapp/romm), a beautiful, powerful, self-hosted ROM manager.
+This app allows you to browse, manage, and organize your retro gaming collection directly from your Android and iOS devices.

+> **🧪 iOS Support**: iOS support is currently experimental.
+While core functionality works, some features may have limitations compared to the Android version.

 ### ✨ Features